ihcsim/aws/README.md

 Upload a valid SSL certificate to the AWS Certificate Manager in the region of your platform.
 If needed, a self-signed certificate works too.

 ### Provision Platform
+Set up awsume using the instructions provided in its [docs](https://github.com/trek10inc/awsume#installation).

+Make a copy of the `terraform.tfvars.tmpl` file and name it `terraform.tfvars`.
+Update your `terraform.tfvars` file with the appropriate values.
+This file is ignored by git.

 After the SSL certificate is successfully added, provision the platform with:
 ```
 $ terraform apply